andriy-viyatyk/interactive-script/documentation/documentation.md

 ### Getting Started

-If you're new to "Interactive Script", we recommend starting with the [Installation Guide](installation.md) to set up your environment, then moving on to the [Overview](overview.md) and [Key Features](features.md) to understand its core capabilities.
+If you're new to "Interactive Script", we recommend starting with the [Installation Guide](installation.md) to set up your environment, then moving on to the [Overview](overview.md) and [API Reference](api.md) to understand its core capabilities.
 Don't forget to review the [Version Compatibility Guide](compatibility.md)!

 We hope this documentation helps you get the most out of "Interactive Script"!
 If you have any questions or encounter issues, please open an issue on our [GitHub repository](https://github.com/andriy-viyatyk/interactive-script/issues).